Updated August 13, 2019.

 Step 4: Measure, Optimize, Repeat

-Now that you’ve got a good idea of who your customer is and how to create content that converts, it’s time to monitor analytics on your site on a consistent basis.
+Now that have a good idea of who your customer is and how to create content that converts, you can monitor your site’s analytics on a consistent basis.
 Set a schedule and commit to it.
 One way to make analysis easier is by developing a reporting template.
 Knowing what stats you’re tracking and comparing month-to-month provides structure and clear goals.

 Once you’re in the habit of analyzing stats on a routine basis, you’ll be in a great position to learn from the data, optimize your content to perform better, and develop new, high-performing content for your website.